 Comments: MEDA 163 is offered in the spring semester only.
 Letter grade only.
 MEDA 163 may not be taken credit/no credit.
 MEDA 163 may not be audited.
 MEDA 163 was formerly a component of MEDA 140 and MEDA 140L.
-Supplies required include a USB data storage device, printer paper, manila folder and optional 3-ring binder.
+Supplies required for MEDA 163 include a USB data storage device, printer paper, manila folder and optional 3-ring binder.
 Students should also have a medical dictionary.
-Approximate cost \$30.
+Approximate cost of additional supplies \$30.
+Liability insurance is required, and charges will be assessed at the time of registration.